 Bloomberg reported on February 12, 2021 that a Supermicro hardware hack had been conducted on server motherboards by a Chinese espionage program.
 This report follows previous reports by the news agency in 2018 and illustrates the susceptibility of technology manufacturers to supply chain attacks.

 The hack involved embedding a small integrated circuit into the trace on a multilayered printed circuit board.
 This malicious hardware was inconspicuous enough to not be detected in quality assurance testing.
 Its purpose was to send data from the server to China.
-This hack has placed unknown numbers of data centers at risk in the public, private, and defense sectors at risk.
+This hack has put at risk unknown numbers of data centers in the public, private, and defense sectors.

 Spy Chips Found in Department of Defense Servers